anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 Joomla!
 MVC is currently oriented to support Joomla!
 CMS.
 In its evolution, it has perfected a specific way to solve the CMS challenges, including a complex content model to support Category Management, JForms, Custom Fields, Rules, and Filters. *This implementation cannot be easily tailored to support a REST interface*.

-JControllers, existing component controllers are not designed for WS, so there is a need of specialized controllers for REST versus full HTML.
+JControllers: existing component controllers are not designed for WS.
+So there is a need for specialised controllers for REST versus full HTML.
 This is a core infrastructure problem that has to be solved in general (not related to just the WS project).

 Additionally, we have [Joomla!
 Framework](https://framework.joomla.org/), a new PHP framework for writing web and command line applications without the features and corresponding overhead found in the Joomla!
 Content Management System (CMS).
 At this time, Joomla 4 is coming with Joomla!
 Framework: